RobertWojtowicz/roomba/README.md

 - roomba.py;
 - submit.js;
 - in /var/www directory, you should replace index.html from this repository;
-- sudo apt-get install python-pip;
-- sudo pip install pyserial.
+- Grant permissions for user-data: sudo usermod -a -G gpio www-data, sudo usermod -a -G dialout www-data.